Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 1/12

+Working thorugh map decode again was an experience.
+The solution worked for the test cases, but how someone came up with the solution is still beyond me.
+It really blows my mind.
+More practice is required.

 ## 1/8

 There's more to say about algorithms.
 This weekend, I tackled mapDecode from Google's database of algorithms, and also worked with my friend on a problem called swapLexOrder.
 Both questions were quite tricky.
 Figuring out swapLexOrder made sense after reading through a solution, but mapDecode still doesn't make sense.